-[You can easily do this, Lord Jesus, my Good Shepherd, for you are incredibly powerful, deeply wise, all-knowing, all-present and all-seeing.
+[And You can easily do this, Lord Jesus, for as my Good Shepherd you are incredibly powerful, deeply wise, all-knowing, all-present and all-seeing, living outside of time.
 You are passionately loving and whole-heartedly compassionate.
-I can cry out to you, know that you will hear and that you will answer in the best way.
-Praise be to you.]
+I can cry out to you, knowing that you will hear and that you will answer in the best way.
+Praise be to you.

 “for in you I take refuge.”